EdgarAllenExile/notehub/02. Projects/az-204/feature-notes/apim.md

 Referencing the above, you would have policies inbound before the base and then inbound / backend / outbound / error afterwards.

+the `< /base>` element is used to control the order of policy execution.
+This element ensures that policies defined at higher scope are executed before those at the current scope.
+This allows consistency across different apis without needing to reproduce matching code each time.

+I think it is effectively a way to import policies set elsewhere?
+Or at least apply others such as `cross-domain` first.

 ### Conditional Policies

 You can also use `<cross-domain />` at the start to execute before anything else and call arbitrary things such as `<find-and-replace>` or similar.